 ICV will provide full transparency.
-Every quarter, ICV and select donors will sit with the SKCC research team to review progress in real-time.
+Every quarter, ICV and select donors will sit with the SKCC and UCSF research teams to review progress in real-time.

 What matters.
 How can we make the most impact with the resources available.
 What legacy will we leave.